Triumph the Insult Comic Dog: 2004 presidential campaign

 Triumph filmed a number of segments during the 2004 US presidential election cycle.
 In November 2003, in the early days of the 2004 U.S. presidential primary campaign, Triumph was the "lead guest" on The Tonight Show with Jay Leno the same night that Democratic candidate John Kerry also appeared on the show.
-Kerry made a dramatic entry, riding his Harley-Davidson motorcycle onto the stage; but Triumph, in characteristic style, poked fun at him with a series of scathingly rude remarks, to Kerry's evident discomfort.
+Kerry made a dramatic entry, riding his Harley-Davidson motorcycle onto the stage; Triumph, in characteristic style, poked fun at him with a series of scathingly rude remarks, to Kerry's evident discomfort.
 (Among his jibes: "The poop I made in the dressing room had more heat than John Kerry!")

 In July and August 2004, Triumph followed up with visits to both major parties' national conventions.
 During the Democratic National Convention in Boston (from which he was ejected), Triumph and Michael Moore attempted to crash Bill O'Reilly's set.
-O'Reilly, having his makeup applied at the time, shouted, "If I have to come out there, Insult Dog, you're gonna be talking a lot higher than you are now."
+O'Reilly shouted, "If I have to come out there, Insult Dog, you're gonna be talking a lot higher than you are now."
 He also gained entry to the Republican convention in New York, and even debated actor Ron Silver during the wrap-up on MSNBC.